A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Exploring User Behavior

-I interviewed five restaurant app users from various ages and cities.
-My questions focused on restaurant discovery, the booking process, and how people give and receive recommendations.
+I interviewed five restaurant app users of various ages and cities.
+My questions focused on restaurant discovery, the booking process, and giving and receiving recommendations.

 View Interview Question Guide ↗